junealexis13/mutation_mdVar_repo/others/proximity_check/readme.md

 `proximity checking`

 ### Description:
-This script works by searching for contacts within specified interface.
+This script works by searching for contacts within specified interface and threshold.
 This leverage the MDAnalysis library, `MDAnalysis.analysis.contacts.Contacts` to perform proximity checking within specified treshold.

 For more info, go to:
 <https://docs.mdanalysis.org/stable/documentation_pages/analysis/contacts.html>